Erschrecken7925/Erschrecken7925/README.md

 Hi there,

 - I’m currently working on Discord Bots.
-- I’m currently learning JavaScript, HTML, CSS and Java
+- I’m currently learning JavaScript, HTML and CSS
-- I’m looking for help with youtube tutorials (lol)
+- I’m looking for help but you also can ask me questions
-- Ask me about help :D
-- How to reach me: Europe / Austria
+- You can reach me in Austria
 - Pronouns: he/him